jxlsteam/jxls/jxls-site/docs/miscellaneous/migration-to-v3-0.md

 - If you want to execute code before `transformer.write()` you can call `builder.withPreWriteAction((transformer, publicContext) -> ...)`
 - If you want to get the Excel report as byte[] you could write this: `builder.buildAndFill(data)` and get a byte[]
 - If you want a strict non-silent expression evaluator do this: `builder.withExpressionEvaluatorFactory(new ExpressionEvaluatorFactoryJexlImpl(true));` and also do this: `builder.withLogger(new PoiExceptionThrower())` for getting exceptions if something went wrong.
 Old Jxls 2 code was like this for that: `transformer.getTransformationConfig().setExpressionEvaluator(new JexlExpressionEvaluator(false, true)); transformer.setExceptionHandler(new PoiExceptionThrower());`
+- The central expression evaluator is now also used by jx:each/select.
+If you have the central expression evaluator set to nonsilent-strict, Jxls 3 may now throw EvaluationExceptions.
+The expressions then need to be corrected.
+- If you want to use SLF4J then see our builder/logger/SLF4J page for a ready to use adapter class.
 - If you called `context.getConfig().setIsFormulaProcessingRequired(false);` you must now call `builder.withUpdateCellDataArea(false)`
 - The old option evaluateFormulas is now called recalculateFormulasBeforeSaving and can be set with the builder.
 - The old option fullFormulaRecalculationOnOpening is now called recalculateFormulasOnOpening and can be set with the builder.